prskr/unit-testing-101-csharp/README.md

 _Note: special credits if you manage to return **Rick and Morty** instead of **RickMorty**._

+Start by updating the tests **first** to check for the new terms and adjust your code to actually do whatever the tests are expecting it to do!

 ## Iteration 4

 In the forth and last iteration we will change back to _fizz_, _buzz_ and _fizzbuzz_ but: